Pkshields/PaulShields.dev/README.md

 ### Deploy

-Deployment should be done by the CI server.
-However, if it doe sneed to be executed locally...
+Deployment should only be done by the [CI server](https://circleci.com/gh/Pkshields/PaulShields.dev).

-`[TODO]`